patzsantos/e-portfolio-uoeo/ssdcs_unit10.md

 ## Reflection

-In unit 10, I wrote a summary post to wrap up the TrueCrypt cryptography case study summary post.
+In unit 10, I wrote a summary post to wrap up the TrueCrypt cryptography case collaborative discussion.
 All of my peers and I concluded that TrueCrypt is not safe anymore, hence, it is recommended to search for other alternative encryption tools such as BestCrypt and BitLocker.

 I also read about faceted data for the Independent work this week.
 I learned that faceted data increases security by classifying what type of information each user can see, depending on their security clearance.
 The part wherein we had to create a basic outline design of how to create such a system in Python was a little difficult to me.
 I am not sure if what I did was correct, but I still tried it, based on the reading from Schmitz et al. (2016:19)